jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

   If performance under high load is important, you'll want AspectJ which is 9-35x faster than Spring AOP. whether your aspects will be mission critical.

-## microservice, design patterns, RESTful API design

-### data join

-Use two types of designs to handle data join in microservice architecture:

-- join data at consumer application level. use REST API to get data from another service, join data in the application.

-- join data at consumer app database level. use data events to publish data changes from the master data service to a topic.  consumer app subscribes to the topic and save the data in the consumer app's local db. then join data at the consumer app's local database,

-### distributed transactions design

-Always avoid distributed transactions.
-Instread, always use local transaction.